01priyanshubisht/Threaded-Download-Manager/README.md

 ## Overview

-This project demonstrates a multithreaded file downloader in C++ using the `libcurl` library for HTTP requests and the `indicators` library for progress visualization.
+This project demonstrates a Threaded Download Manager in C++ using the `libcurl` library for HTTP requests and the `indicators` library for progress visualization.
 The application allows downloading multiple files concurrently with progress bars showing the download status for each file.

 ## Features